Mars in fiction: Means of travel

-The issue of how humans would get to Mars was addressed in various ways: when not travelling there via spaceship as in the 1911 novel To Mars via the Moon: An Astronomical Story by Mark Wicks, they might use a flying carpet as in the 1905 novel Lieut.
-Gullivar Jones: His Vacation by Edwin Lester Arnold, visit in a dream as in the 1899 play A Message from Mars by Richard Ganthony, teleport via astral projection as in the 1912 novel A Princess of Mars by Edgar Rice Burroughs, or use a long-range communication device while staying on Earth as in the 1892 novel Messages from Mars, By Aid of the Telescope Plant by Robert D. Braine.
-Anti-gravity is employed in several works including the 1880 novel Across the Zodiac by Percy Greg, the 1889 novel Mr. Stranger's Sealed Packet by Hugh MacColl, and the 1890 novel A Plunge into Space by Robert Cromie.
+The question of how humans would get to Mars was addressed in several ways: when not travelling there via spaceship as in the 1911 novel To Mars via the Moon: An Astronomical Story by Mark Wicks, they might use a flying carpet as in the 1905 novel Lieut.
+Gullivar Jones: His Vacation by Edwin Lester Arnold, a balloon as in A Narrative of the Travels and Adventures of Paul Aermont among the Planets, or an "aeroplane" as in the 1893 novel Unveiling a Parallel: A Romance by Alice Ilgenfritz Jones and Ella Robinson Merchant (writing jointly as "Two Women of the West").
+They might also visit in a dream as in the 1899 play A Message from Mars by Richard Ganthony, teleport via astral projection as in Burroughs's A Princess of Mars, or use a long-range communication device while staying on Earth as in Braine's Messages from Mars, By Aid of the Telescope Plant and the 1894 novel W nieznane światy (To the Unknown Worlds) by Polish science fiction writer Władysław Umiński.
+Anti-gravity is employed in several works including Greg's Across the Zodiac, MacColl's Mr. Stranger's Sealed Packet, and the 1890 novel A Plunge into Space by Robert Cromie.
 Occasionally, the method of transport is not addressed at all.
-Some stories take the opposite approach of having Martians come to Earth; examples include 1891 novel The Man from Mars: His Morals, Politics and Religion by Thomas Blot (pseudonym of William Simpson) and the 1893 novel A Cityless and Countryless World by Henry Olerich.
+Some stories take the opposite approach of having Martians come to Earth; examples include the 1891 novel The Man from Mars: His Morals, Politics and Religion by Thomas Blot (pseudonym of William Simpson) and the 1893 novel A Cityless and Countryless World by Henry Olerich.